sowreddy14/Ecommerce-Follow-Along/README.md

 Create a Product with name, descriptions, price and Image URL Validates input before storing data in MongoDB
 RESTful POST endpoint to add products

+## Milestone 11: Displaying all products from Database
+In this milestone, we focused on sending and receiving product data between the backend and frontend, and dynamically displaying the product information using React components.

+Creating an API Endpoint to send product data
+Receive data on the frontend
+Dynamically display product data

+## Milestone 12: My Products Page
+In this milestone, we created a "My Products" page that displays all the products added by the user, filtered by their email.

+Added an endpoint to fetch products by user email.
+Created a function to retrieve and display products dynamically.
+Utilized the Card component to present each product